spiral-project/blog/content/daybed/daybed-revival.rst

 This has the side-effect of keeping things really simple to think, and simple to implement.

-Let's have a look at the steps required to use daybed:
+Let's have a look at the steps required to use Daybed:

 1. Generate or register a token with a `POST` or `PUT` on `/tokens` (Actually, this is optional, you can have everything public and don't bother